-- No further action is necessary; - That it is necessary for the Academic Unit and/or the Student Health and Wellbeing Service to work with the student to develop a new Action Plan;

-- That an existing Action Plan should be maintained or revised; - That it is appropriate for the Chair of the relevant PEC Committee to consider adjustments to assessments; - That, with the approval of the Degree Programme Director or Dean of Postgraduate Studies, it is necessary and appropriate for the student's mode or hours of study to be adjusted (with or without the student's consent); - That, with the approval of the Degree Programme Director or Dean of Postgraduate Studies, it is necessary and appropriate to agree an interruption of studies (with the student's consent); - That it is necessary and appropriate to impose a temporary suspension on the student's studies (with or without the student's consent); - That it is necessary and appropriate to terminate the student's studies at the University (with or without the student's consent); - That a referral should be made to a more appropriate University procedure, such as the Student Disciplinary Procedure or for consideration in line with University Regulations on Unsatisfactory Progress; - That the student should be referred to the Student Health and Wellbeing Service to consider whether a Student Support Plan may be appropriate; - Any other outcome intended to support the student to successful completion of their programme of studies.
+- No further action is necessary; - That an existing Level 2 Action Plan should be maintained or revised; - That it is necessary for the Academic Unit and/or the Student Health and Wellbeing Service to work with the student to develop a new Action Plan under Level 2 of the procedure; - That it is necessary for the Fitness to Study Panel to implement a new Action Plan under Level 3 of the procedure and to review the student's progress at Level 3 of the procedure. - That, with the approval of the Chair of the relevant PEC Committee, it is necessary and appropriate for the student to receive adjustments to assessments or be allowed to undertake repeat study; - That, with the approval of the Degree Programme Director or Dean of Education, it is necessary and appropriate for the student's mode or hours of study to be adjusted (with or without the student's consent); - That, with the approval of the Degree Programme Director or Dean of Education, it is necessary and appropriate to agree an interruption of studies (with the student's consent); - That it is necessary and appropriate to impose a temporary suspension on the student's studies (with or without the student's consent); - That it is necessary and appropriate to terminate the student's studies at the University (with or without the student's consent); - That a referral should be made to a more appropriate University procedure, such as the Student Disciplinary Procedure or for consideration in line with University Regulations for Review of Academic Progress; - That the student should be referred to the Student Health and Wellbeing Service to consider whether a Student Support Plan may be appropriate; - Any other outcome intended to support the student to successful completion of their programme of studies.
+The student will normally be notified in person of the outcome of the Fitness to Study